docker/docs/profiling.md

-# Profiling Orca
+# Profiling UCP

-If you run the Orca server with the debug flag set, not only will you get more logging output, but we enable remote pprof access.
+If you run the UCP server with the debug flag set, not only will you get more logging output, but we enable remote pprof access.

 Links: